kschan0214/sepia.documentation/docs/tutorial/fMRItoolkit2023/Exercise5.rst

 Clear SWI (Susceptibility Weighted Imaging)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While quantitative imaging has many interesting properties, MDs often value more an image that clear shows something.
+While quantitative imaging has many interesting properties, MDs often value more an image that clearly shows something clinically relevant... even it somewhat exagerated.

-In this exercise we will be able to create an image of the venous structures by combining the magnitude and the phase data in a creative way!
+SWI creates an image that enhances venous structures by combining the magnitude and the phase data in a creative way!

 As by now you are an expert on SEPIA, simply follow the instructions bellow